Lori Loughlin Reportedly Spending More Time At Church As Bel-Air Pals Distance Themselves Amid College Scandal

-Lori Loughlin is spending a lot of time indoors in the months since she was arrested in the nationwide OPeration Varsity Blues college admissions scandal in which she was accused of buying her daughters’ way into the University of Southern California.
+Lori Loughlin is spending a lot of time indoors in the months since she was arrested in the nationwide Operation Varsity Blues college admissions scandal in which she was accused of buying her daughters’ way into the University of Southern California.
 The Fuller House veteran is reportedly spending most of her time behind closed doors at her massive Bel-Air mansion to avoid paparazzi in the wake of her legal woes, but she does leave the house for one weekly trek.

 A source told Page Six that Loughlin and her husband, designer Mossimo Giannulli “are being contemplative and spiritual right now. ” So perhaps it’s no surprise that they do show up for weekly services at The Church of the Good Shepherd, a Beverly Hills Catholic church where they reportedly “feel a lot of support.”